Skip to main content

 Academic

-A sophisticated understanding of therapy moves beyond the simple restoration of a single hormone and into the realm of systems biology.
+A sophisticated understanding of testosterone replacement therapy moves beyond the simple restoration of a single hormone and into the realm of systems biology.
 The clinical protocols employed are designed to modulate the entire Hypothalamic-Pituitary-Gonadal (HPG) axis and its downstream metabolic consequences.

 The pharmacokinetics of the administered agents and their dynamic interplay with the body’s endogenous feedback loops are central to achieving a successful and sustainable clinical outcome.
 At this level, the therapy is viewed as a recalibration of a complex neuroendocrine system.